My Productivity Stack in the Age of AI (Software & Hardware)

 Maybe this new AI-to-SQL translation is finally fixing that "grave error" by letting us speak human again.

-ble.sh: This gives your standard Bash shell fish-like features, namely syntax highlighting (you'll see if your command is valid before you hit enter) and smart auto-suggestions based on your history.
+ble.sh: This extension gives Bash fish-like features, including syntax highlighting (you’ll know if a command is valid before pressing enter) and smart auto-suggestions pulled from your history.

 The Hardware